kelvinelvis/remus/README.md

 Remus is a dynamic AI-powered bot designed to post updates, interact with trends, and engage with users on Twitter every hour.
 What makes this bot unique is its **machine unlearning** capability, allowing it to gradually unlearn its personality and relearn a new one over time, enabling dynamic evolution and adaptability.

-## Features

-- Posts hourly updates with customizable content.
-- Interacts with trending topics on Twitter.
-- Personality evolves through machine unlearning and relearning.
-- Supports integration with the Twitter API for seamless operations.
-- Configurable scheduling and content generation.

 ## Requirements

 To run this project, you'll need: